IMMontoya/global_videogame_sales_analysis/README.md

 Based on the analysis, the following recommendations are made to the investor:

 - **Invest in PlayStation 4**: Given its market dominance and strong sales performance, investing in PlayStation 4 games is likely to yield high returns.
+- **Invest in Console and PC Games**: Focusing on games for consoles and PCs is recommended, as these platform sales outperform handheld and mobile platforms.
+- **Prepare for a New Platform Release**: With the most recent platforms being released in 2012, a new platform is likely to be released soon.
+Preparing for this release can help the company stay ahead of the competition.
 - **Focus on Action and Shooter Genres**: These genres have consistently performed well and are likely to continue to do so.
+Action, in particular, has a broad appeal across global markets.
-- **Consider Regional Preferences**: Tailoring game development and marketing strategies to regional preferences can help maximize sales.
+- **Consider Regional Preferences**: The significant differences between Western and Japanese markets should be considered carefully when developing and marketing games.

 ## Libraries